Graduate Teaching Assistant Workshop

 1:15-2:15 University Teaching 101

-FERPA - presented by Deanne Jackson, Registrar's Office
+FERPA - presented by Crystal Wilson, Registrar's Office

 S&T Connect - presented by Dr. Wes Lewis, Undergraduate Education

-GTAs and the Law - presented by Merilee Krueger, Psychological Science
+GTAs and the Law - presented by Dr. Merilee Krueger, Psychological Science

-University Teaching - presented by Dr. Michelle Schwartze, Education
+University Teaching 101 - presented by Dr. Beth Kania-Gosche, Education

 Student Well-Being Services - presented by Amber Johnston, Student Well-Being

-Cultural Orientation - presented by William Smith, Diversity, Equity, and Inclusion
+Inclusion and Engagement - presented by William Smith, Inclusion and Engagement